 -Insulin Growth Factor (IGF-1),

-Here are a few links that led me to go back to the Dr. for a very specific set of blood panels to see if my suspicions were correct, that I was losing testosterone.
+Here is some of the information that led me to go back to the Dr. for a very specific set of blood panels to see if my suspicions were correct, that I was losing testosterone.

 What I was prescribed: